-The goal of our work is to propose a \textbf{generic techniqical solution} that has flexibility and scalability for automating lesion classification on dense anatomical structures in clinical scenarios, and work as the foundation for further quantification analyses.
-The main contributions of our work are the following: \begin{itemize} \item We propose the first end-to-end dense instance segmentation that effectively combines duffsion models, RCNNs, and transformers for multi-class, multi-scale objects within ROIs of kidney biopsies. \item We propose novel designs to address the accumulative errors caused by diffusion models at the early stage, and stablize the training process. \item We propose a novel class-wise balance sampling method to further improve the performance on detection and segmentation. \item Instead of the global queries used in transformers, we convert regional features into dynamic queries and model the long-range dependencies between regional features while avoiding performance deterioration on dense objects. \item We fairly compare DiffRegFormer with previous models that can process multi-class and multi-scale objects within ROIs in an end-to-end manner.
-Our model outperforms the previously published results on the evaluation of Jones’ silver-stained images (commonly used in nephropathology). \item We show that DiffRegFormer has potential of stain (domain)-agnostic detection for PAS-stained images without stain-specific fine-tuning. \item Our lession classifier can flexibly adapt to large-scale dataset with potential changes in lesion combinations at minimal overhead. \end{itemize} The remainder of the paper is organized as follows.
-In section \ref{sec:relate_work}, all relevant work is introduced and we show all improvements w.r.t. previous research.
+Our work aims to propose a \textbf{generic technical solution} that has flexibility and scalability for automating lesion classification on dense anatomical structures in clinical scenarios.
+It works as the foundation for further quantification analyses.
+The main contributions of this work are the following: \begin{itemize} \item {We propose the first end-to-end dense instance segmentation that effectively combines diffusion models, RCNNs, and transformers for multi-class, multi-scale objects.
+More importantly, our model can directly process ROIs of kidney biopsies, avoiding patch splitting.} \item We propose novel designs to address the accumulative errors caused by diffusion models at an early stage and stabilize the training process. \item We propose a novel class-wise balance sampling method to improve detection and segmentation performance. \item {Instead of the {static} queries used in transformers, we convert regional features into dynamic queries and model the long-range dependencies between regional features while avoiding performance deterioration on dense objects.} \item We compare DiffRegFormer with previous models that can process multi-class and multi-scale objects within ROIs in an end-to-end manner.
+Our model outperforms the previously published models in evaluating Jones' silver-stained images. \item We show that DiffRegFormer has the potential of stain (domain)-agnostic detection for PAS-stained images without stain-specific fine-tuning. \item {Our lesion classifier can achieve multi-lesion classification.
+In addition, our plug-and-play strategy can flexibly adapt to large-scale datasets with potential changes in lesion combinations at minimal overhead.} \end{itemize} The remainder of the paper is organized as follows.
+In section \ref{sec:relate_work}, all relevant work is introduced, and we elaborate on all improvements w.r.t. previous research.
 In section \ref{sec:methods}, we describe each component of our model in detail.
-In section \ref{sec:results}, we demonstrate the extensive evaluation of the model including comparison experiments and ablation studies.
-In section \ref{sec:conclusion}, we describe the advantages and limitations of our pipeline and show possible follow-up research for the future.
+In section \ref{sec:results}, we demonstrate the extensive evaluation of our model, including comparison experiments and ablation studies.
+In section \ref{sec:conclusion}, we describe the advantages and limitations of our pipeline and show possible future follow-up research.